Nanakii/oc-components-doc/ME Controller.md

   Get a list of the stored items in the network.
   **filter** - Table with key, value pairs that matches the item stack you want to search for.
   **Returns:** Table of item stacks, see [Inventory Controller] for a list of properties
-* `getMaxEnergyStored():number`
-  Returns the maximum amount of stored energy.
 * `getMaxStoredPower():number`
   Get the maximum stored power in the network.
 * `getStoredPower():number`
   Get the stored power in the network.
-* `isEnergyProvider():number`
-  Returns whether this component can provide energy.
-* `isEnergyReceiver():number`
-  Returns whether this component can receive energy.
 * `store(filter:table, dbAddress:string[, startSlot:number[, count:number]]): Boolean`
   Store items in the network matching the specified filter in the database with the specified address.
   See [Database] for more information on databases.